-- To the greatest extent possible, the OCC should coordinate with other agencies and develop a harmonized approach to climate change with the members of the FSOC, as well as the SBA, FEMA, and USDA.
-These agencies should adopt a flexible approach that acknowledges evolving bank and supervisory practices as well as varying degrees of material climate-related financial risks. - The OCC should conduct outreach meetings with community banks to better understand why climate risk principles that may be appropriate for large institutions are not appropriate for community banks. - The OCC should not apply its draft principles or any climate-related financial risk framework to community banks with fewer than \$100 billion in assets. - Before finalizing the draft principles or any additional guidance, the OCC should conduct studies jointly with the members of FSOC, as well as the SBA, FEMA, and USDA to understand whether empirical data supports the conclusion that climate risks are a significant threat to the safety and soundness of the financial system, and to determine whether a separate climate-related financial risk management framework is necessary. - The OCC should host voluntary climate risk exercises, similar to tech sprints, to facilitate an open dialogue among government stakeholders, banks, insurers, vendors, and other third parties and to identify whether a separate climate-related financial risk management framework is necessary. - If the OCC's climate-related financial risk management framework not intended to "choke-off" specific industries from the financial system, any future guidance should expressly inform examiners there is no supervisory expectation that banks de-risk legal but climate disfavored industries. - ICBA is supportive of some incentive-based solutions to address climate change.
+- To the greatest extent possible, the FDIC should coordinate with other agencies and develop a harmonized approach to climate change with the members of the FSOC, as well as the SBA, FEMA, and USDA.
+These agencies should adopt a flexible approach that acknowledges evolving bank and supervisory practices as well as varying degrees of material climate-related financial risks. - The FDIC should conduct outreach meetings with community banks to better understand why climate risk principles that may be appropriate for large institutions are not appropriate for community banks. - The FDIC should not apply the FDIC principles or any climate-related financial risk framework to community banks with fewer than \$100 billion in assets. - Before finalizing the FDIC principles or any additional guidance, the FDIC should conduct studies jointly with the members of FSOC, as well as the SBA, FEMA, and USDA to understand whether empirical data supports the conclusion that climate risks are a significant threat to the safety and soundness of the financial system, and to determine whether a separate climate-related financial risk management framework is necessary. - The FDIC should host voluntary climate risk exercises, similar to tech sprints, to facilitate an open dialogue among government stakeholders, banks, insurers, vendors, and other third parties and to identify whether a separate climate-related financial risk management framework is necessary. - If the FDIC's climate-related financial risk management framework is not intended to "choke-off" specific industries from the financial system, any future guidance should expressly inform examiners there is no supervisory expectation that banks de-risk legal but climate disfavored industries. - ICBA is supportive of some incentive-based solutions to address climate change.
 For example, the New York Department of Financial Services ("NYDFS") recently issued an industry letter which describes the circumstances in which banking institutions subject to the New York Community Reinvestment Act ("NY CRA") may receive credit in connection with financing projects addressing climate change, including credit for financing activities that reduce or prevent the emission of greenhouse gases that cause climate change, and adapt to life in a changing climate.
-The NYDFS has stated banks may qualify for credit under the NY CRA for community development lending or qualified investments that stabilize community development such as investments in renewable energy and water conservation equipment to reduce utility payments for low and moderate income ("LMI") tenants, community solar projects, microgrid or battery storage projects in LMI areas with high flood and/or wind risk, projects addressing flooding or sewer issues or reducing storm runoffs, flood resilience activities for multifamily buildings offering affordable housing, and installation of air conditioning in multifamily buildings offering affordable housing.18
+The NYDFS has stated banks may qualify for credit under the NY CRA for community development lending or qualified investments that stabilize community development to reduce utility payments for low to moderate income ("LMI") tenants, community solar projects, microgrid or battery storage projects in LMI areas with high flood and/or wind risk, projects addressing flooding or sewer issues or reducing storm runoffs, flood resilience activities for multifamily buildings offering affordable housing, and installation of air conditioning in multifamily buildings offering affordable housing.21

-Once again, ICBA appreciates this opportunity to share our views on the OCC's draft principles.
+Once again, ICBA appreciates this opportunity to share our views on the FDIC principles.
 Please feel free to contact Jenna Burke at jenna.burke@icba.org should you wish to discuss our comments in further detail.